 - Proficiency in English sufficient to effectively carry out grant activities in the United States.
-Although a TOEFL score is not required, applicants must possess a strong command of the English language.
+Although an English Language Proficiency test score is not required, applicants must possess a strong command of the English language.

 - Commitment to classroom teaching and desire to strengthen teaching and leadership skills.

 - Scholar’s academic focus must be in one of the program’s offered academic discipline cohorts.

 - Must be available to travel to the United States and participate for the duration of the program from end of June till mid-September 2022 (10 weeks).

 - The following persons and their immediate family members (i.e. spouses and children) are ineligible to apply during and for a period ending one year following the termination of such employment: employees of the U.S. Department of State; local employees of the U.S. missions abroad who work for the U.S. Department of State and/or the U.S. Agency for International Development (USAID); employees at organizations implementing exchange programs for the Bureau of Educational and Cultural Affairs at the Department of State; as well as Board Members or staff of a Fulbright Commission or their families (up to fourth kin).

 - Applicants have to successfully complete all the steps of the assessment and selection process and successfully finalize all required procedures.

 - U.S. citizens and green card holders are not eligible to apply.